Alphabet Letter Formation Cards

 Students will find using these cards to be simple!
 They will draw a card from the pile and trace the letter with their finger or a dry erase marker.
 Then, they will say the picture and the sound the letter makes.
 Lastly, they will use their dry erase marker to write the letter on the handwriting lines.

 Students can practice uppercase and lowercase letters, which would be a wonderful tool in an early childhood classroom.
-Each letter of the alphabet card features a picture that is easy to identify and gives the child another tool to use to remember the sound the letter makes.
+Each letter features a picture that is easy to identify and gives the child another tool to use to remember the sound the letter makes.
 Example: a, /a/, apple.